Prompt Sapper: A LLM-Empowered Production Tool for Building AI Chains: User Study for Sapper

-We first assessed the time spent and correctness of both tools by measuring the total time taken to complete Tasks 1-4 and the number of correctly completed tasks.
+\textbf{Sapper is easier to understand and use:} We first assessed the time spent and correctness of both tools by measuring the total time taken to complete Tasks 1-4 and the number of correctly completed tasks.
 We performed paired t-tests to determine if there were any significant differences in time spent and correctness between the two tools.
 The null hypothesis for both tests was that the two tools have similar distributions.

-For correctness, there is no significant difference between Sapper V2 and Python, with a t-statistic of -1.48 and a p-value of 0.17 (>0.05).
-For time spent, the result indicated a significant difference in time spent using the two tools, with a t-statistic of 3.28 and a p-value of 0.007 (<0.05).
-This strongly rejects the null hypothesis and shows that participants took significantly less time to complete the tasks using Sapper V2 (Mean=1846.00s, Std=581.77s) than Python (Mean=2546.00s, Std=569.69s).
-We carefully examine the videos and revealed two main observations.
+For correctness, there is no significant difference between Sapper V2 and Python, with a t-statistic of \cy{-0.53} and a p-value of \chyu{0.59} (>0.05).
+For time spent, the result indicated a significant difference in time spent using the two tools, with a t-statistic of \cy{4.54} and a p-value of \chyu{0.0004} (<0.05).
+This strongly rejects the null hypothesis and shows that participants took significantly less time to complete the tasks using Sapper V2 (Mean=\cy{1,689.00}s, Std=\cy{447.49}s) than Python (Mean=\cy{2,366.00}s, Std=\cy{536.70}s).
+We carefully examined the videos and revealed two main observations.
 First, we found that Python is more error-prone than Sapper V2.
 For instance, when using Python, participants made simple grammar errors such as forgetting to convert input into an integer or initiate a variable, regardless of their programming expertise.
 In comparison, Sapper V2 can save the time spent correcting these errors.
 Second, participants struggled to locate the correct LLM API in Python and spent a considerable amount of time reading documentation to find a proper API call format when using Python.
 This issue was exacerbated when multiple APIs were used in different formats, leading to confusion and further time consumption.
-For example, while participants could rely on the same package ``openai'' to invoke ChatGPT and GPT3 models, the parameter names for input prompt changed from ``prompt'' in GPT3 to ``messages'' in ChatGPT, causing confusion among participants.
+For example, while participants could rely on the same package ``openai'' to invoke GPT3.5 and GPT3 models, the parameter names for input prompt changed from ``prompt'' in GPT3 to ``messages'' in GPT3.5, causing confusion among participants.
 In contrast, Sapper V2 encapsulates these complex API calls within a simple and integrated interface, reducing the time needed to locate and understand the correct API format.
 These observations show that our Sapper can provide more support to users by saving their time in learning programming language, debugging the syntax error, and instead can focus more on the logic and the functionalities.